omahs/imx-docs/docs/main/guides/link-sdk/offers/index.md

 ---

 :::danger OFFERS IS ONLY AVAILABLE IN THE SANDBOX ENVIRONMENT Please only use these features for testing / integration in the sandbox environment.
-This is not supported in Production yet.
+Offers are not supported in production yet.
 :::

 The following sections describe the offer functionality.
 These functions allow a user to place an offer on an asset which can then be accepted by the owner to create a trade.